toluwalojurotimiayeni/alx-low_level_programming/0x1A-hash_tables/README.md

-Write a function that prints a hash table
+Write a function that deletes a hash table